 - Sitting in the back seat or where you cannot see out the window

-Most people who have had motion sickness ask their doctor how to prevent it next time.
 Your doctor will ask about your symptoms and find out what usually causes the problem, such as riding in a boat, flying in a plane, or driving in car.
-Your doctor doesn’t usually need laboratory tests to make a diagnosis.
+Your doctor does not usually need laboratory tests to make a diagnosis.

 There are several ways you can try to prevent motion sickness:

 - Sit in the front seat in a car.